Arghhh, no more food!… except let’s just finish those turkey leftovers

 I know; you’re busy planning and rushing around buying food and gifts so I’ll keep this snappy.

-Well, I figured you’d know that one and so have included three simple alternative ideas which mean you can put someone else in charge of.
+Well, I figured you’d know that one and so have included three more simple alternative ideas.

 Toasties – who doesn’t love a good old quick ‘n easy toasty

 Quesadilla’s – a Mexican form of toasty (getting the theme?)

 Bubble and Squeak – a British classic and one of our favourites.
 Add to any of these recipes as a little side

 This is an epic way to finish off the Christmas Day leftovers.

 Get messy with this monster toastie.